Dong237/ChatAceso/inference/README.md

 # Inference
 This directory contains code for inference built on top of [OpenChatKit](https://github.com/togethercomputer/OpenChatKit/tree/main/inference), with extra options of using PEFT model

-Example of an bash script for inference can be found [here](https://github.com/Dong237/HealthBot/blob/main/inference.sh)

 ## Arguments

 **Model Arguments**: